opejovic/taskbee/redesign-features.md

 If the payment is successful, customer is redirected to workspace creation page where he first creates an account, then a workspace (provides a name), and then he invites some team members.

-We recommend creating a new Session each time your customer attempts to pay.

-Once payment is successful, the Checkout Session will contain a reference to the Customer, and either the successful PaymentIntent or an active Subscription.
+After successful subscription/bundle purchase customer is emailed the some sort of workspace creation/initial setup code, and redirected to the workspace initial setup/creation page (he can create his account, workspace and invite members immediatelly, or postpone it and return to it after from his email).